shams-007/Lie-detector/README.md

 ---

 ## What is it?
-***Lie Detector Terminal*** is a fun CLI game that tries to figure out if you're lying or not by asking yes/no questions.
+***Lie Detector Terminal*** is a fun CLI game that tries to figure out if you're lying just by using basic psychology and asking yes/no questions.

 ---